Outreach and Education

 The Community Outreach Division was formally institutionalized by the Doña Ana County Board of County Commissioners in 2003.
 The Community Outreach Division provides the mechanism to reach the residents of rural communities or “colonias” in Doña Ana County.

-The division is responsible for county-wide outreach activities through networking, planning and community organizing in neighborhoods and rural communities by forming community coalitions to identify and address unmet needs.
-The outreach process revolves around the monthly planning meeting, the “Convivio” from the word “Convivir” (to share).
-This session allows for communication between the county staff and the community residents to request educational classes and services.
+The division is responsible for county-wide outreach activities through networking, planning and community organizing in neighborhoods and rural communities by forming community coalitions to identify and address unmet health and human service needs.
+The outreach process revolves around the monthly planning meeting, the “Convivio” from the word “Convivir” (to share); this session allows the communication between county staff and the community residents to request educational classes and services.
 The division performs outreach and facilitates program services for the other HHS divisions in addition to other Doña Ana County departments.
 The Community Outreach Division coordinates the delivery of services by developing and maintaining collaborative partnerships with a variety of local providers.
 By offering a location at the centers, facilitation by County staff and/or AmeriCorps VISTA members the division is able to offer resources to the providers that offer the services.
 This is a true collaboration that benefits rural residents and accomplishes the mission of the department.

 - Mental Health First Aid Class (PDF - 200kb)

 - Mental Health First Aid Class Registration Form (PDF - 432kb)

 The Health Promotion staff offers presentations on communication, the effects of alcohol on the brain and body, DWI laws, inhalants, marijuana, methamphetamines, cocaine, prescription drug abuse, social network safety, and cyberbullying.
 The staff has an abundance of resources such as information pamphlets and educational presentations for schools, parents, employers, and the community.
 If there is a health topic you are interested in, the Health Promotion team will find the information or a provider that can offer the information.